EXCLUSIVE-Canada's Bombardier looks to raise cash from rail business -sources

 By Freya Berry, Pamela Barbaglia and Sophie Sassard

-A merger with peers such as Germany's Siemens or France's Alstom could also be considered, one of the sources said, pointing to a tie-up between China's biggest train makers CNR and CSR Corp last year that put pressure on rivals to gain scale.
+A merger with peers such as Germany's Siemens or France's Alstom could also be considered, one of the sources said, referring to a tie-up between China's biggest train makers CNR and CSR Corp last year which put pressure on rivals to gain scale.

-Bombardier's transport arm provides rail vehicles, signalling and control equipment.
-The sources said the discussions are in early stages and Bombardier may delay any action until potential buyers such as Alstom and Hitachi have finished wrapping up recent transactions.
+Discussions are in early stages and Bombardier may delay any action until potential buyers like Alstom and Hitachi have finished wrapping up recent transactions, the sources said.

-Quebec Economy Minister Jacques Daoust told Reuters he had been assured by Bombardier's controlling family in a telephone call on Friday that the Montreal-based company would not sell the transportation division entirely and that other options were on the table.

 The discussions come as Bombardier's aircraft business battles with overruns in cost and development for its new CSeries jet, which has sent the firm's stock down 38 percent this year.

-Bombardier shares jumped as much as 7 percent on the Reuters report, before retreating to close at $2.64 on the Toronto stock exchange, still up 1.5 percent from the previous day.
+In February the company suspended dividends, replaced its chief executive, took on new long-term debt and said it would issue new shares to shore up its finances.

+Bombardier has more than $9 billion of long-term debt, according to documents from its most recent bond deal.
+Its market capitalisation is currently C$5.89 billion ($4.66 billion), giving an enterprise value of about $13.7 billion.

-Bombardier spokeswoman Isabelle Rondeau noted that the company has previously said it is interested in "participating in consolidation" and that many options were on the table.
+Bombardier spokeswoman Isabelle Rondeau noted that the company has previously said it is interested in "participating in consolidation."
+She added that many options were on the table, but there was no fire sale.

 "We're in no rush to do anything," she said.
 "We will act in a diligent and smart way to make sure that whatever we do will create value for our shareholders.